 With their incoming Dreamliners, Qantas is going to be adding to their long-haul routes and Melbourne is going to be a big winner as the base of at least two of these beautiful aircrafts!

-Qantas has announced that they will be adding a direct flight from Melbourne to San Francisco in 2018, complimenting the 13 direct flights to LA each week they already offer.
+Qantas has announced that they will be adding a direct flight from Melbourne to San Francisco commencing September 1, 2018 using a Boeing 787-9, complimenting the 13 direct flights to LA each week they already offer.

 Hainan Airlines | Shenzhen to Brisbane + Cairns

 Today was a special day for Hainan Airlines who landed for the first time in Brisbane!